 - 1 large egg

-- Preheat oven to 350 degrees.
-Line 2 large baking sheets with parchment paper.
+- Preheat the oven to 375 degrees.
+Line 2 baking sheets with silicone mats or parchment paper.

-- In a medium sized mixing bowl, combine the flour, baking soda, baking powder, and salt.
+- In a medium sized mixing bowl, combine the flour, baking soda, and salt.
 Set aside.

-- In a large bowl or the bowl of an electric mixer, beat together the butter and peanut butter until light and fluffy.
+- In a large bowl or the bowl of an electric mixer, beat together the butter and peanut butter on high speed until light and fluffy, about two minutes.
 Add both sugars and beat until smooth.
-Add the egg and beat until completely combined.
+Add the egg and egg yolk, beating well after each addition.
 Beat in the milk and vanilla extract.

 - With the mixer on low speed, slowly add the flour mixture to the peanut butter mixture.
 Once it's mostly combined, turn the mixer up to medium speed and beat until cohesive.